MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ### Test debt management with bugs

-To manage your test debt for failing or long running tests you can create a bug or add data to exisiting bug and all view all associated work items in the work item tab.
+To manage your test debt for failing or long running tests you can create a bug or add data to existing bug and all view all associated work items in the work item tab.

 ### Immersive troubleshooting experience